nelsonand/website/cv.md

 full-width: true
 ---

-I received my Ph.D. from the Department of Astrophysical Sciences at Princeton University in 2021, and am currently an associate research scientist at Columbia University.
-I work on experimental and computational projects regarding fusion energy science and engineering.
+I am from Colorado, and received my Ph.D. from the Department of Astrophysical Sciences at Princeton University in 2021.
+I am currently an associate research scientist at Columbia University, where I work on experimental and computational projects regarding fusion energy science and engineering.

 To learn more about my career, you can download a pdf of my CV [here](https://github.com/nelsonand/website/files/10913776/Nelson_CV_03072023.pdf).

+Please find my contact information below if you would like to get involved!

 # Employment